OpenDSA/OpenDSA/Doc/source/AV.rst

 never changes, then this location should be defined within a CSS file for your AV or slideshow.

+While the client-side framework should automatically resize the AVs iFrame, developers should set the default height and width of the AV to accommodate the maximum size of the AV (such as an optional code block).
+If the automatic resizing should fail, the exercise should still be useable even if it doesn't look as nice.

 Some styling aspects are dynamic.
 For example, over the course of a visualization, nodes in a tree might need to change color to emphasize the action being visualized.
 Looking at the JSAV manual, you will